 - I understand that my scores will be made available to Cayuga Community College personnel.
 If I wish to cancel my scores, I must do so before leaving the test center by notifying the test administrators in writing of my desire to do so.
 If The College Board has any doubt about the legitimacy or validity of my score, they may cancel my test score if in their sole opinion there is adequate reason to question the validity or legitimacy of the score.

 - I understand and agree that liability for test administration activities, including but no limited to the accuracy of the assessment materials, assessment scores, administration conditions including computer equipment, will be limited to a retake of the assessment or correction of the scores at no additional charge.
 I waive all rights to all further claims arising out of any acts or omissions of The College Board or its contractors.

 - I understand that the assessment itself and the assessment program are subject to change at the sole discretion of the College Board and its contractors.

 If I object to any of these rules or conditions, I understand that I will advise the test administrators before the test administration and the objection will be considered prior to allowing me to take the assessment.
 If my objection is not honored, I will not be permitted to take the assessment.
-I understand that should any of these rules or conditions or other aspect of the assessment process be declared by any court of competent jurisdiction to be invalid or illegal, the remaining rules, conditions and assessment components will not be affected and will remain in effect.
+I understand that should any of these rules or conditions or another aspect of the assessment process be declared by any court of competent jurisdiction to be invalid or illegal, the remaining rules, conditions, and assessment components will not be affected and will remain in effect.